clydemcqueen/dive_to_bag/README.md

 Read a dataflash log (BIN file) and write the IMU and MAG messages to a ROS2 bag.

-A note on time: while it is possible for TimeUS fields to be UNIX Epoch time, for the vast majority of ArduSub dataflash logs this field is always time-since-boot.
-You must provide a time-shift value on the command line to get UNIX Epoch times in the ROS2 bag.
-You may be able to get this information from SYSTEM_TIME messages in the tlog file(s).

 positional arguments:
   in_path